coxhinkins

 Incorporate Operational Metrics

 The story is not entirely conveyed by financial figures alone.
-Incorporate KPIs that provide insight into operational performance to put the financials in context.
+Incorporate Key Performance Indicators (KPIs) that provide insight into operational performance to put the financials in context.

 These should consist of: